-Do not expose the battery charger or adapter to direct sunlight or use it in places with high humidity, such as a bathroom.
+- Do not expose the battery charger or adapter to direct sunlight or use it in places with high humidity, such as a bathroom. - Never store your phone in temperatures less than -4°F or greater than 122°F.

-2. Do not use harsh chemicals (such as alcohol, benzene, thinners, etc.) or detergents to clean your phone.
-This could cause a fire.
+Do not use harsh chemicals(such as alcohol, benzene, thinners, etc.) or detergents to clean your phone.
+There is a risk of this causing a fire.

 Do not drop, strike, or shake your phone severely.
-It may harm the internal circuit boards of the phone.
+Such actions may harm the internal circuit boards of the phone.

-4. Do not use your phone in high explosive areas as the phone may generate sparks.
+Do not use your phone in high explosive areas as the phone may generate sparks.